Find Trade Colleges

 Tiffin, OH

-Heidelberg University did quite well in this year’s ranking of the best places for health sciences & services students to get a bachelor’s degree.
-It came in at #8 on the list.
-Located in the distant town of Tiffin, Heidelburg College is a private not-for-profit school with a small student population.
+Heidelberg University ranked #8 on this year’s Best Value Health Sciences & Services Bachelor’s Degree Schools in Ohio list.
+Located in the town of Tiffin, Heidelburg College is a private not-for-profit school with a small student population.

-In-state tuition fees for undergraduate students at Heidelburg College are $33,600 per year.
+The average tuition and fees for an in-state undergraduate at Heidelburg College are $33,600 a year.

 Read full report on Health Sciences & Services at Heidelberg University